 For over 60 years now, Jumping Jacks has been committed to producing quality children’s shoes based on the saying that “all kids do not have a medium width foot” and that “like their parents, they want and need comfortable footwear”.
 Another great advantage of this shoe brand is that they focus on producing children’s shoes using soft leathers since leather allows the foot to breathe naturally which bring good health to the foot.

 This particular shoe style provides good support, it’s flexible, lightweight, and suitable for every day wear.
 The shoe is fully leather lined with a cushioned leather footbed, and the padded collar offers extra comfort.

-Here is the particular style I am referring to (its also available in brown and black):
+Here is the particular style I am referring to (its also available in black).

 Below you can find a selection of the best narrow shoes for toddlers:

 All of these shoe styles fit “short”,which means that you need to provide your toddler with a whole size longer of the size that he/she measured in the standard foot measuring tool (Brannock Device), in order to allow for growing room.

 The Negative Impacts of Wearing Shoes that are Too Wide